 Toiletries – When you stay at Maitland Manor, you’ll notice our toiletries are in paper “bottles” instead of plastic.
 You’ll still enjoy high end products from Gilchrist & Soames, but we use the BeeKind line.
 These paper containers will hold up well for your entire stay, but represent a 59% reduction in material by weight, and a 92% reduction in waste space as compared to traditional small plastic bottles.
 Our purchase of this line also results in financial support for honeybee research and the study of pollinator sustainability.
 They contain no parabens, phthalates, or artificial colors and are Leaping Bunny certified.

-Instead of providing small, over-packaged bars of soap, you’ll find larger bottles of hand wash and lotion from Pecksniffs, a premiere British fragrance and cosmetic house.
-None of their products are animal tested and we refill them as needed.
+Instead of providing small, over-packaged bars of soap, you’ll find larger bottles of hand wash and lotion, also part of the Gilchrist & Soames BeeKind line.
 Rest assured, the bottles and pumps are sanitized between guests.

 The luxurious sheets you’ll sleep on here are from the Comphy Company, a local Washington linen company with a revolutionary product.
 The sheets are soft, wash well, and dry wrinkle free, but the big impact of these sheets is that they take 30% less energy to dry.
 While we love the time savings, we especially love the reduced use of electricity.
 Maybe best of all, the sheets last 2 to 3 times longer than standard cotton sheets, and when it’s time for them to retire, we ship them back to Comphy who send them onto their next life…sometimes as bedding fill for dog and cat beds, provided free of charge to animal shelters!
 If you love the experience of sleeping on these sheets while you visit, and you like what Comphy stands for, ask us how you can order your own set to have shipped directly to your home.